-Earth Science Data Centers
+National Data Centers

 The EarthRef.org portal provides access to data describing the geochemical make-up of all earth reservoirs.
 It serves, for example, databases compiled as part of the Geochemical Earth Reference Model (GERM) project.
-The portal is coordinated and hosted by researchers at Scripps Institution of Oceanography (SIO), Lawrence Livermore National Laboratory (LLNL), and San Diego Supercomputer Center (SDSC).
-(No mention is made of funding source on the site.)

 The Incorporated Research Institutions for Seismology is a university research consortium dedicated to exploring the Earth's interior through the collection and distribution of seismographic data.